-- 1 War and Post War Sri Lanka – The Tourism Protest & Travelling Present
+- 1 War and Post-War Sri Lanka – The Tourism Protest & Travelling Present

 - 3 Rapid Development & Peace Efforts in Sri Lanka

-War and Post War Sri Lanka – The Tourism Protest & Travelling Present
+War and Post-War Sri Lanka – The Tourism Protest & Travelling Present

 The big question about travelling to Sri Lanka often rests more on politics and safety than it does on cost or convenience.

-The 26 years of war saw a brutal battle between the Sinhalese military government and a rebel separatist group known as the Tamil Tigers (Liberation Tigers of Tamil Eelan – LTTE).
+The 26 years of the war saw a brutal battle between the Sinhalese military government and a rebel separatist group known as the Tamil Tigers (Liberation Tigers of Tamil Eelan – LTTE).
 While both committed brutal crimes in the name of nationalism, the world saw the military end the war ruthlessly as they took over the Tamil North in a bloody all-out massacre, that saw thousands of Tamil civilians end up in refugee camps.

 Sri Lanka then became a country run by a government accused of war crimes; a destination documented in UN reports and war councils for its corruption and authoritarian stance.
 Angry protests still erupt against travellers ‘supporting it’ via tourism drives.